zigguratt/skinux/README.md

 ### Overlay pre-sets onto the system
 As mentioned, I've developed pre-set configurations and initial support files that we'll overlay onto our system.
 These determine how the system will look and act when you log in for the first time.
 Everything is configurable so if you object to my choices you can change it all to be less beautiful.

-In order to apply the pre-sets, we need to move `overlay.tgz` to the root of the filesystem and unarchive it.
-This action puts all files in their right places.
-Make _sure_ you're at `/` and not in some other directory or you'll be left wondering why nothing works.
-We need `--no-same-owner` to make sure all of the extracted files are owned by the `root` user and not by whoever the fool was who put this thing together.
+In order to apply the pre-sets we need to first compress the `overlay` directory.
+We then uncompress it at the root directory.
+These actions put all files in their right places.
+We need to use the `--no-same-owner` option to make sure all of the extracted files are owned by the `root` user on extraction.
 Once we're done we can remove `overlay.tgz`.
-Also, we have no further need for the `skinux` repo so it can be nuked:
+Also, we have no further need for the `skinux` repo so it can be removed:
 ```
-# mv overlay.tgz /
+# cd overlay
+# tar zcf /overlay.tgz *
 # cd /
 # tar zxf overlay.tgz --no-same-owner
 # rm overlay.tgz